 Stream and Air Temperature Monitoring

 Led by our friends at Cook Inletkeeper, the Kenai Watershed Forum has participated in stream and air temperature monitoring since 2009.
 Stream temperature is a critical piece in a sustainable salmon life cycle.
 As our population and temperatures rise on the Kenai Peninsula it is important that we monitor temperatures to ensure viable salmon habitat remains intact and that we find ways to grow in harmony with our salmon populations.
 Find out more about this important research and its findings here.
-The Kenai Watershed Forum is currently monitoring stream temperature at five sites selected from Cook Inletkeeper’s research: Beaver Creek, Crooked Creek, Funny River, Slikok Creek and Soldotna Creek.
+The Kenai Watershed Forum is currently monitoring stream temperature at six sites selected from Cook Inletkeeper’s research: Beaver Creek, Crooked Creek, Funny River, Slikok Creek, Moose River, and Soldotna Creek.

 Turbidity Monitoring